huntiep/legv8debug/README.md

 - `p X`: prints the contents of register X in little-endian hex and decimal.

 ### Currently implemented instructions
+NOTE: these aren't very well tested and may be prone to bugs.
 - PRNT, PRN, DUMP - treated as nops.
 - ADDI
 - ADD